Jeff77789/FlexpoolMinerStats/README.md

 Stats monitoring, recording and charting for Flexpool Miners By default, stats are saved to Google Sheets once every 5 minutes and when the script is first run

-To start monitoring Flexpool stats, run the FlexpoolMinerStats.py file
+To start monitoring Flexpool stats, use the FlexpoolMinerStats.py file

 Tested on Python 3.8.3 - Libraries required:
 * flexpoolapi